ConorMacBride/ConorMacBride.github.io/_education/phd.md

 role: PhD Physics
 homepage: true
 ---

-My research focused on energy dissipation in the atmosphere of the Sun.
-This involved designing numerical simulations, and processing and analysing large datasets to extract novel insights.
+Researched energy dissipation in the Sun’s atmosphere, developing numerical simulations and analysing large datasets to uncover new insights.

-I created an open source Python package, [`mcalf`](https://github.com/ConorMacBride/mcalf), which extracts velocity measurements from observations of the Sun.
+Created [`mcalf`](https://github.com/ConorMacBride/mcalf), an open-source Python package for extracting velocity measurements from solar observations.
-By utilising machine learning techniques, the method adapts to the physics present in each region of the Sun.
+Leveraged machine learning to adapt the method to the unique physics of different solar regions.

 <section class="sub-group publications">
 <section class="entry">